-And while it's more polarizing, the sequel Machine for Pigs ($20 on Humble) is worth checking out, as long as you curb your expectations.
+And while it's more polarizing, the sequel Machine for Pigs is worth checking out, as long as you curb your expectations.

 Doki Doki Literature Club

-Part of the appeal of Doki Doki Literature Club (free on Steam) is not knowing it’s a horror game when you go into it, so it feels a bit like a betrayal to put it on here, a “Best Horror Games” list.
+Part of the appeal of Doki Doki Literature Club is not knowing it’s a horror game when you go into it, so it feels a bit like a betrayal to put it on here, a “Best Horror Games” list.

 But even knowing there’s a twist coming, Doki Doki Literature Club is still a smart horror experience that pulls some unsettling tricks on the player.
 Better yet, it’s free, so even if you’re not big into the visual novel genre normally (I’m not) you won’t risk much by downloading it and giving it a try.

-The newest entry on the list, Visage ($25 on Humble) is in Early Access at the moment, and it shows.
+Two years after it first made the list, Visage is still in Early Access—and for good reason.
 Inventory management is rough, some of the tutorial text has typos, and there are plenty of rooms gated off at the moment.

 But if you like slow-burn horror, Visage is shaping up to be great.
 You’re trapped in a house that just keeps going and going and going, a non-Euclidian space with creatures in the walls and a dearth of reliable lightbulbs.
 Speaking of which, Visage also adopts the “sanity” mechanic from Amnesia, Eternal Darkness, et al. Stay in the darkness too long and... well, don’t stay in the darkness too long.
 That’s all I can suggest.

-Little Nightmares ($20 on Humble) is the best Limbo-style platformer I’ve played.
+Little Nightmares is the best Limbo-style platformer I’ve played.
 It borrows the standard Playdead template—you’re a small child and you do a lot of running (and sometimes jumping) to the right.
 Nothing new there.

 But these sorts of games live and die on their aesthetic.
 Little Nightmares blends the surreal and the grotesque in a way that’s both fascinating and just plain disgusting.
 Its shambling, oversized monsters aren’t necessarily scary but they are unnerving, and there’s a certain Spirited Away quality to them too—a light but ever-present social commentary at work.
 It’s captivating, and more than makes up for the simplistic mechanics.

-It’s a point-and-click, but Stasis ($20 on Humble) has atmosphere in spades.
+It’s a point-and-click, but Stasis has atmosphere in spades.
 You wake up on a strange spaceship, surrounded by bodies, and it only gets worse from there.